Tearsheet

 AI Analysis | Feedback

-Bob Harrison, Chairman of the Board, President and Chief Executive Officer
+Robert Harrison, Chairman, President and Chief Executive Officer

-James M. Moses, Vice Chairman and Chief Financial Officer
+James Moses, Vice Chairman and Chief Financial Officer, Finance Group

-Mr. Moses was appointed Vice Chairman and Chief Financial Officer of First Hawaiian, Inc. and First Hawaiian Bank, effective January 3, 2023.
-He brings more than 20 years of diverse banking experience to the team.
-Before joining First Hawaiian, he served as Executive Vice President (EVP) and Chief Financial Officer of First Bank in St. Louis, Missouri, from March 2021 to September 2022.
-His previous experience includes serving as EVP and Chief Financial Officer of Berkshire Hills Bancorp from July 2016 to March 2021, and Senior Vice President – Manager, Asset Liability Management at Webster Bank from 2011 to 2016.
-Mr. Moses has been credited with developing and executing regional and product-specific pricing strategies for multi-billion-dollar interest-bearing deposit portfolios and was instrumental in guiding large-scale technology enhancements.
-He earned an MBA from Cornell University, Johnson Graduate School of Management, and a Bachelor of Science in Finance from St. Bonaventure University.
+James Moses was appointed as Vice Chairman and Chief Financial Officer, effective January 3, 2023.
+He brings over 20 years of diverse banking experience to the team.
+Before joining First Hawaiian, he served as Executive Vice President and CFO of First Bank in St. Louis, Missouri.
+His previous experience also includes serving as Executive Vice President and CFO of Berkshire Hills Bancorp, and Senior Vice President – Manager, Asset Liability Management at Webster Bank.

-Mr. Arizumi holds the position of Vice Chairman of the Wealth Management Group at First Hawaiian.
+Alan Arizumi serves as the Vice Chair of the Wealth Management Group.

 AI Analysis | Feedback